shadow river books

 Manuscript Review

-This is the best place to start.
-It is not just a sample edit of a small portion of your book.
-I will read your manuscript from beginning to end and provide you with a feedback letter from an editor's perspective.
-I will explain what is working well and what areas need addressing before your book is ready for publication.
-Whether or not you hire me for other editorial services, this review will provide high-level guidance and help you see how your book compares to other books in your genre and where its strengths and weaknesses lie.I'll also suggest what kind of editing makes the most sense for your manuscript so you know what level of investment to expect.
-The professional manuscript review helps you to see early on if we share the same vision for your book and are a good fit for working together.This process takes about four weeks and is an investment of $250.
+The Manuscript Review is where I begin the editing process.
+It's not just a sample edit of a small portion of your book.
+I will read your finished manuscript from beginning to end and provide you with a feedback letter from an editor's perspective.
+I will explain what is working well and what areas need addressing before your book is ready for publication.I'll also suggest what kind of editing makes the most sense for your manuscript so you know what level of investment to expect.
+The professional manuscript review helps you to see early on if we share the same vision for your book and are a good fit for working together.
+But whatever you decide, you'll come away with high-level guidance you can put to use right away.

 Style Editing